-This period marked the birth of true trade union movement in India.
-It was organised along the lines of unions in the industrialised world.
+This period marked the birth of the true trade union movement in India.
+It was organized along the lines of unions in the industrialized world.

-The deteriorated living conditions caused by the first world war and the exposure with the outside world resulted in heightened class consciousness amongst the workers.
-This provided fertile ground to the development of the movement.
+The deteriorated living conditions caused by the First World War and the exposure to the outside world resulted in heightened class consciousness amongst the workers.
+This provided fertile ground for the development of the movement.
 This period is known as the early trade union period.

 Important unions: Ahmedabad Textile Labour Association (1917) led by Smt.
 Anasuyaben Sarabhai, All India Postal and RMS Association, Madras Labour Union led by B.P Wadia etc.

 AITUC, the oldest trade union federation in India was set up in 1920.
-It was founded by Lala Lajpat Rai, Joseph Baptista, N.M Joshi and Diwan Chaman Lall.
+It was founded by Lala Lajpat Rai, and Joseph Baptista, N.M.
+Joshi, and Diwan Chaman Lall.
 Lajpat Rai was elected the first president of AITUC.

 Factors that influenced the growth of the movement:

-- Spiralling prices during War and the mass entrenchment of workers that followed it led to low living standards.
+- Spiraling prices during the War and the mass entrenchment of workers that followed it led to low living standards.
 Also, the wretched working conditions added to their woes.
-Hence, they sought collective bargaining power through unionisation.
+Hence, they sought collective bargaining power through unionization.

-- Development of Home Rule, the emergence of Gandhian leadership and the socio-political conditions led to the nationalist leadership taking interest in the worker’s plight.
-Workers, in turn, was looking for professional leadership and guidance.
+- The development of Home Rule, the emergence of Gandhian leadership, and the socio-political conditions led to the nationalist leadership taking an interest in the worker’s plight.
+Workers, in turn, were looking for professional leadership and guidance.

-- Russian revolution and other international developments (like setting up of International Labour Organisation in 1919) boosted their morale.
+- Russian Revolution and other international developments (like the setting up of the International Labour Organisation in 1919) boosted their morale.

 1925-1934: Period of left-wing trade unionism

 This era was marked by increasing militancy and a revolutionary approach.
 It also saw multiple split-ups in the movement.
-Leaders like N.M Joshi and V.V Giri was instrumental in moderating the movement and further integrating it with the nationalist mainstream.
+Leaders like N.M.
+Joshi and V.V.
+Giri were instrumental in moderating the movement and further integrating it with the nationalist mainstream.

-AITUC split up multiple times paving way for the formation of organisations like National Trade Union Federation (NTUF) and All India Red Trade Union Congress (AIRTUC).
+AITUC split up multiple times paving the way for the formation of organizations like the National Trade Union Federation (NTUF) and the All India Red Trade Union Congress (AIRTUC).
 However, the need for unity was felt and they all merged with the AITUC in the next phase.

 1935-1938: The Congress interregnum